 Tuboplasty is a surgical procedure performed to open, or reopen, the fallopian tubes to permit conception.
 Most tuboplasty procedures are performed with the insertion of increasing the chances of reproduction in women who may have had difficulty getting pregnant, since a blocked fallopian tube is a common cause of female infertility.
 Not only can a blockage be removed during a tuboplasty, but a damaged fallopian tube can be repaired.
 During the procedure, the surgeon may be able to remove the injured section of the fallopian tube and suture the healthy areas back together.
 It is often necessary to remove a blockage in one of the tubes that may occur either near where the tube meets the uterus or toward the end of the tube.
 Fallopian tube blockages may be caused by the formation of scar tissue, an infection, or as a result of earlier surgery.
+The expert surgeons at IVFLA in Beverly Hills, Los Angeles and Murrieta can perform a tuboplasty, so you can get back to living a healthy life.

 Reasons for a Tuboplasty